United States toughens visa rules for 'malign' Chinese Communist Party members: NYT

 The new visa guidelines allow American officials to determine someone’s party status based on their application and interview, the paper reported.

-Reporting by Derek Francis in Bengaluru; Editing by Kim Coghill and John Stonestreet
+Reporting by Derek Francis in Bengaluru; Editing by Kim Coghill, John Stonestreet and Philippa Fletcher

 Our Standards: The Thomson Reuters Trust Principles.